algosup/2023-2024-project-5-flutter-team-7/docs/functional_specifications.md

 ## 1. Introduction

-This is the official document containing the functional specifications of "Adopte un Candidat".
+This is the official document containing the functional specifications of "Adopte 1 Candidat".
 Our team is composed of:

 | Name            | Role              | Description                                                                                 |
 | --------------- | ----------------- | ------------------------------------------------------------------------------------------- |